Tech Brief: E36 6 cylinder engines

 Performing the two upgrades above will ensure that your M50/S50 has the highest rate of survival against performance driving related oiling system failures.

 As for oil, VAC recommends a high quality full synthetic such as Valvoline Racing, Total (Elf), Motul, and Castrol.
 In the engine we prefer these brands over Redline, Mobile 1 and other products from our engine buiding experence.

+From the outset, if you drive your E30 M3 hard (who doesn't) you should be wise and invest in an Oil Pan Baffle.
+This is one item that is simply a must-have as modern street tires generate much more grip then they did 20 years ago.
 More and more we have seen local customers come in with engine failure due to oil starvation on street driven non-tracked cars , reinforcing the doctrine that all E30 M3 owners should have an Oil Pan Baffle.

 There are varying opinions and theory's on what works best for just about everything on the E30 M3, especially when it comes to lubrication.

 There is only one way to know what really works; many years of experience with everything from daily driven beaters, to all out race vehicles.

 "What weight oil should I use in my S14, what fluid for my transmission, what is best in the rear deferential"?

 These are common questions of the E30 M3 owner looking for the best match for his or her car.